WestpacCXTeam/Sketch-UI-Kit/README.md

 # UI-Kit
-A library of assets for designing responsive, multi-brand applications using the GEL design system.
+A complete set of user interface elements to help you create high quality, consistent, experiences for all our digital brands.

 ## Getting Started
 Each element in this UI Kit corresponds to the coded element found in the GUI.
 They follow the same naming convention and general structure: Module - Element - Style - Size.
 All the elements in the Sketch file are re-usable symbols with overrides for text, icons, multiple states etc. Where possible elements have been made responsive making it very easy to re-size them in multiple grid layouts.
 This will help designers quickly create responsive designs that align with the digital brand and the GUI elements.